armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 16) rc4-md5
 ```

-You can either just press **Enter** to leave it as the default of `aes-256-cfb`, or enter a cipher of your own choice.
+You can either press **Enter** to leave the cipher at the default of `aes-256-cfb`, or enter a cipher of your own choice.

 You are asked to choose a protocol for ShadowsocksR: